Ishan-14/Bank-Management-Wipro_Training/README.md

 Bank-Management uses two interfaces AccountOperation that defines operation related to account like account creation and removal and CustomerOperation that defines operations related to customes like deposit , withdraw and checkBalance.
+Further Account class implements AccountOperation interface and Customer class implements CustomerOperation interface , where the functions are overridden by the classes.